Easy Queso Crockpot Dip Recipe

 Make-Ahead Strategy

-This make-ahead approach is genuinely useful for holiday parties — you do the work the day before, the day of you just plug in the slow cooker and walk away.
+This strategy works out nicely for holiday parties: you do all the prep the day before, and on the day of the event, just flip on the slow cooker and you’re all-set!

 Can I use regular Velveeta instead of Queso Blanco Velveeta?